geochum/geochum.github.io/_posts/2024-12-24-coefficient-of-friction-analysis.md

 ## Problem Statement

 To determine the coefficient of friction $\mu$ between a block and a horizontal table, consider the following setup: Two identical blocks of mass $m$ are used.
-One block is placed on a horizontal table, while the other is suspended off the edge, connected by a string that passes over a **massless, frictionless pulley**.
+One block is placed on a horizontal table, while the other is suspended off the edge, connected by a string that passes over a massless, frictionless pulley.
 The system starts from rest with both blocks at the same height $h$.
 When the hanging block falls to the floor, the block on the table slides an additional distance of $x = 2h$ before coming to a complete stop.
 Based on this information, calculate $\mu$.

 ---